Come Together – Lennon and McCartney transformed for 60th anniversary performance

 The University of Plymouth will be taking its world-leading appliance of science to the Port Eliot Festival this summer

 What's on at Plymouth University: Port Eliot Festival.
 Indulge in new and exciting creative experiences!
 St Germans, Cornwall, 27-30 July 2017.

 University enhances creative opportunities through collaboration with Port Eliot Festival

 The University of Plymouth will be creating exciting opportunities for students, staff and the public alike as it expands its partnership with the iconic Port Eliot Festival

-Creative Cultivator at Plymouth University is excited to be a partner in ‘Cultivator’, a collaborative programme funded by European Structural and Investment Funds, Arts Council England and Cornwall Council.
+Cultivator is a collaborative programme supporting creative industries in Cornwall and the Isles of Scilly, funded by European Structural and Investment Funds, Arts Council England and Cornwall Council.

 Plymouth University's Creative Cultivator projects: TAGSCAPE is a project that explores ways of visualizing information about natural landscapes and turning it into innovative maps that will engage the general public and not just the specialist.